Diesel Power January 2013

 Setting a speed record in a diesel pickup is challenging enough, but doing it in a street-legal rig that can also serve as a tow vehicle is another thing entirely.
 That’s the extraordinary achievement of Gale Banks’ Project Sidewinder Dakota, custom-fitted with a seriously modified Cummins ISB 24-valve 5.9L powerplant.

 No single vehicle has ever done so many things so well.
 Consider the following comparisons: How many street-legal cars are capable of speeds in excess of 200 mph?
-The short list includes …
+The shortlist includes … < click below to read the full article >

 Be sure to visit the Diesel Power website »